 Full Vs. Semi Vs. Non-Modular: What’s The Difference?

-If you’re at all familiar with PSUs, you know that a power supply unit has several wires that connect to different parts of your PC.
-The PSU brings power from your wall outlet into your PC, then distributes it to the parts that need it.
+If you’re at all familiar with PSUs, you’ll know that a power supply unit has several cables that connect to different parts of your PC.
+The PSU transfers power from the wall outlet to the PC, distributing it appropriately between all the different components.

 Obviously, the power is delivered via cables, and the degree of customizability in this department is what defines a PSU as fully modular, semi-modular, or non-modular.
-A non-modular unit, for example, has its wires permanently soldered to the unit.
-In a semi-modular unit, some of these wires can be removed or altered.
-In a fully-modular unit, all of the cables can be removed or changed.
+A non-modular PSU, for example, has its wires permanently soldered to the unit.
+In a semi-modular unit, some of these cables can be removed or swapped out.
+In a fully modular unit, all of the cables can be removed or replaced.

-Because of the way these PSUs are made, each has some distinct pros and cons.
+Because of the way these PSUs are made, each type has some distinct pros and cons.
 Non-modular units, for example, are the easiest to manufacture, so they tend to be the cheapest option for PC builders, while the semi-modular and fully modular ones offer more customizability, but at higher prices.

 In the following paragraphs, we’ll go over the differences between these PSUs in even more detail.

-Fully-modular PSUs come with all-modular cables; none are permanently attached to the power supply unit.
-Because of this, you have the highest degree of flexibility with your build, as well as the most significant degree of cable management.
-With a fully-modular PSU, you connect only the cables that you need, with none of the extra clutter from those you don’t need.
+Fully modular PSUs come with fully replaceable cables; none are permanently attached to the power supply unit.
+Because of this, you have the highest degree of flexibility with your build, and you’ll have a much easier time when it comes to cable management.
+With a fully modular PSU, you can use only the cables that you need, with none of the extra clutter from those you don’t need.

-However, fully-modular PSUs are typically only suited to a few niche PC builders.
-Since most computers will need the cables that a semi-modular PSU provides, a fully-modular unit tends to be overkill.
-However, there are a few situations where the fully-modular unit will be useful.
+However, fully modular PSUs will typically only appeal to a small number of enthusiast PC builders.
+Since most computers will need all the cables that a semi-modular PSU usually provides, a fully modular unit would simply be overkill in many cases.
+However, there are a few situations where the fully modular unit can be useful.